 |Advanced Mobility including:

 adding 2 additional lifts

 In July 2020 we moved our neuro rehabilitation service into this new bespoke centre so we had increased capacity to support the NHS during the COVID-19 pandemic.
 Financially this was very challenging, especially as many fundraising activities had been cancelled due to the pandemic.
 The funds raised through The Edward Guinness Appeal are essential to helping QEF meet the needs of individuals, many as a result of our commitment to supporting the NHS.

 The building has significantly expanded QEF’s capacity and we are now working closely with NHS Trusts and Clinical Commissioning Group’s across the South East, taking patients directly from hospital.
 This has played a vital role in easing pressure on the NHS and enabling patients to start their neuro rehabilitation during the pandemic.

-Edward Guinness CVO, Appeal President: "As a former trustee I’ve supported the vital work of QEF for almost four decades and I’m immensely proud to continue to do so.
+The late Edward Guinness CVO, former Appeal President said: “As a former trustee I’ve supported the vital work of QEF for almost four decades and I’m immensely proud to continue to do so.
 At this hugely exciting time in the history of QEF we are committed to supporting the development of the incredible Care and Rehabilitation Centre.
 A centre that will enable QEF to transform the care they can provide for those with often devastating acquired brain injuries.
-Please support generously, thank you."
+Please support generously, thank you.”